raspberrypi/documentation/linux/usage/systemd.md

 sudo systemctl enable myscript.service
 ```

-With the alias in the service file you can alias alternative names, in this case `ms` - this works after a service is enabled, so in this case you can use
+With the alias in the service file you can alias alternative names, in this case `ms` - this only works after a service is enabled using the full filename.
+In this exaple you can use:
 ```
 sudo systemctl start ms
 ```